Find Your Niche: Writing for the Web

 Week 4: The Open Letter

 One of the most popular forms of web writing, the “open letter”—whether to a loved one, a political figure, a company, or an abstract idea—is a terrific way for writers to speak up about issues that matter.
-The open letter allows for powerful emotions andand lofty rhetoric as well as, sometimes, humor.
+The open letter allows for powerful emotions and lofty rhetoric as well as, sometimes, humor.
 We will look at knock-out open letters, discuss their impact, and examine the language utilized.
 You will write your own open letter to a person/organization/idea of your choosing.

 Week 5: Responding to Public Discourse

 This week we will look at web pieces that successfully approach contemporary issues through the writer’s fresh lens.
-You will write your own article that responds to some issue in their daily lives (global, political or interpersonal).
+You will write your own article that responds to some issue in your daily lives (global, political or interpersonal).
 This is a chance for you to tell the world how you see things.

 Week 6: The List